How to Apply

 The McMaster application system opens on September 1st for applications for the following academic year.
 Applications are submitted online and, in order to assure the best opportunity for review and consideration, the complete application package must be received by March 31.

 You may start an application online and return to finish it at a later date.
 You can locate your saved application by searching using your last name.
 Be sure to make note of any number that is assigned to you.

 Please contact us if you have questions about the online application process.

-- Two Confidential Reports on Applicant for Admission () from instructors most familiar with your academic work.
-Referees are able to upload their confidential assessments directly to the on-line admission site and will receive an auto-email telling them that a student has listed him or her as a referee.
-Referees may included narrative letters if they so wish. .PDF file
+- Two Confidential Reports on Applicant for Admission (sent as files) from instructors most familiar with your academic work.
+Your referees are able to upload their confidential assessments of you directly to the on-line admission site and will receive an auto-email telling them that a student has listed him or her as a referee.
+Referees may include narrative letters if they so wish.
+PDF

-- Original documentation should be forwarded directly to Graduate Studies, Department of Kinesiology, McMaster University, 1280 Main Street West, Ivor Wynne Centre 219C, Hamilton, Ontario, L8S 4K1.
+All original documentation should be forwarded directly to Graduate Studies, Department of Kinesiology, McMaster University, 1280 Main Street West, Ivor Wynne Centre 219C, Hamilton, Ontario, L8S 4K1.

 Applications must be accompanied by a $110.00 application fee.
 This fee is non-refundable and must be paid in Canadian dollars by means of a credit card payment or interac card (domestic applicants).